Cloudxtreme/training_material/unsorted/conferences_and_talks/CERN_2015-03/CERN_Notes.md

 + why do you want to scale out instead of up?
 	+ super-computers are expensive
 	+ eventually computers don't get any faster
+	+ Bet365 arrived at max capacity on SQL Server so they had to turn down new business
 	+ powerful machines are single points of failure
 	+ adding smaller machines more often results in less wasted compute power
 	+ you don't have to throw computers away